epfl-ada/ada-2023-project-badabob/README.md

 2. **Data completion**\
 Completion of the dataset up until 2022 using IMDb to obtain the final movie dataset and the final character dataset.

-3. **Acquisition of personas for all characters**\
-Running the personas algorithm from [Bamman et al., 2013](https://www.cs.cmu.edu/~dbamman/pubs/pdf/bamman+oconnor+smith.acl13.pdf) on more characters in our dataset to obtain a meaningful representation of the personas over time.

-4. **Preliminary analysis**\
+3. **Preliminary analysis**\
 Analysis of the proportion of women in the movie industry per year.
 Analysis of the age distribution of men vs women and the average age of both gender per year and comparison of the distributions using a Student t-test.

-5. **Personas analysis**\
+4. **Analysis of words linked to each genre**\
-Extraction of the most attributed persona per year to men and women.
+Extraction of the most attributed adjectives, words and verbs per year to men and women.
-Analyse the evolution of the personas attributed to men and women over time.
+Analyse the evolution of words attributed to men and women over time.
-Study how varied the personas associated to each gender are.
+Study how varied the words associated to each gender are.

-6. **Main Characters** \
+5. **Main Characters** \
 Extract main characters and their gender from movie summaries to determine the proportion of women in leading roles and its evolution.\

-7. **Regression for representation**\
+6. **Regression for representation**\
 Regression analysis to predict when equal representation of women and men in movies will theoretically be reached according to the trends of the last century.

-8. **Genre Analysis**\
+7. **Genre Analysis**\
-Analysis of which women personas are more present in different genres using an ANOVA test.
-Re-do previous analysis (4 to 7) on data split by genre to see whether women's representation vary between genres.
+Re-do previous analysis (3 to 6) on data split by genre to see whether women's representation vary between genres.

-9. **Characteristics of stereotypical women characters**\
+8. **Clustering of stereotypical movies**\
-Use clustering methods (to be determined) to find common factors that make a character fall into stereotypical personas.
+Cluster movies according to their proportion of women, proportion of women main character and age differences between genders in order to identify more stereotypical movies.
+Analysis of genre and evolution through time of most and less stereotypical movies.

 ## Proposed timeline